EdwardHowell627/Excel_Data_Jobs_Dashboards/README.md

 # Dataset

-To make the excel file function on your computer, you will need to update the file paths for dataset files.
+To make the excel file function on your computer, you may need to update the file paths for dataset files.
 Follow these steps:

 1. Download the data_jobs_project.xlsx file and all four csv files from the dataset folder.
 2. Open the excel file.